 Call for Abstract

-2nd World Congress on Pain Medicine and Management, will be organized around the theme “Current Research and Innovations in Medicine to Improve Human Health”
+2nd World Congress on Pain Medicine and Management, will be organized around the theme “Sharing the information, needs of the pain research in the present era of Covid-19”

 Pain Medicine 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Pain Medicine 2020